nielslange/smntcs-admin-maintenance/README.md

 ### 1.5

-* Tested up to 5.2
+* Test up to 5.2
+* Update GPLv2 to GPLv3

 ### 1.4

-* Refactored based on PHPCS and WPCS
+* Refactor based on PHP Coding Standards and WordPress Coding Standards

 ### 1.3

-* Tested up to 5.1
+* Test up to 5.1

 ### 1.2

-* README.md
+* Add README.md

 ### 1.1